yaagmurss/Automation-Developer-Professional-Training/1_Meet_The_Uipath_Platform.md

 Enables business users to rapidly automate without the need for developer resources or coding, making automation accessible to all.

+***Uipath Studio web***

+Quickly start in Studio Web as your Web based automation canvas and build and test Cross-platform automations across online apps and services.

 ***Uipath Document Understanding***